TENNATISM/TENNATISM/README.md

 ![go my tenna](https://file.garden/aGVgARL4OBP7L4sn/IMG_3522.gif)

-🌻 hi there!! i'm taz, but you may call me lucas, luce, lottie, etc. :) this is my github account for pony town! [please be sure to check out my website](https://thegreenroom.neocities.org/), you can sign my guestbook there! it's located in the homepage :) best seen on desktop! ᶻ 𝗓 𐰁 i may be a coder myself yes but... don't expect me to use my github for anything else
+🌻 hi there!! i'm battat, but you may call me mike, mippins, taz. :) this is my github account for pony town! [please be sure to check out my website](https://thegreenroom.neocities.org/), you can sign my guestbook there! it's located in the homepage :) best seen on desktop! ᶻ 𝗓 𐰁 i may be a coder myself yes but... don't expect me to use my github for anything else

 if you don't wanna look through my page though (or are on mobile) you can check my guestbook [here](https://users3.smartgb.com/g/g.php?a=s&i=g36-39308-97) instead!